For overall facial geometry

 Phase 1 should focus on quick wins that build momentum: optimizing your skincare routine, improving grooming habits, and fixing posture issues.
 These changes require minimal investment but provide visible results within 2-4 weeks.
 Phase 2 introduces fitness and styling improvements that take 6-12 weeks to show full results.
 Phase 3 considers more advanced techniques like professional styling consultation or minor cosmetic procedures, but only after mastering the fundamentals.

-Track your progress with consistent photos in the same lighting and angles every 2 weeks.
-Dr. Thornhill's research on self-perception found that people cannot accurately judge their own facial improvement without objective comparison methods.
-Use the same camera distance (6 feet), lighting (natural window light), and facial expression (slight smile) for accurate progress tracking.
+Track progress with consistent photos in the same lighting and angles every 2 weeks.
+People are reliably bad at judging their own facial change without a fixed reference.
+Use the same camera distance, lighting (natural window light), and facial expression (slight smile) every time.
 This documentation also helps you identify which methods are actually working versus which are just trendy in online communities.

 The biggest mistake beginners make is trying to change everything simultaneously, which makes it impossible to identify what's working.
 Implement one new method every 2-3 weeks, giving each technique time to show results before adding others.
 This systematic approach also prevents overwhelming your skin or lifestyle with too many changes at once.
 Most successful looksmaxxing transformations happen over 6-12 months of consistent, strategic improvements rather than dramatic short-term changes.